-If nurturing care interventions are not adequately integrated in sectoral policies and implementation plans then costing will be inaccurate.
+If interventions to support nurturing care are not adequately integrated in sectoral policies and implementation plans then costing will be inaccurate.
 This is a problem, as are inadequate mechanisms for transferring funds to lower levels.
 It can affect the workforce's motivation and lead to missed targets.
 So, make sure costing estimates for nurturing care are accurate, and always be realistic about how costs compare to resources.